 A New Frontier in Child Online Safety: Massachusetts Leads the Way

-- Under 14 Ban: Children under 14 years old will be prohibited from creating or holding social media accounts.
-This is a direct ban, aiming to remove the youngest and most vulnerable users from platforms deemed harmful.
+- Under 14 Ban: Kids under 14 are prohibited from creating or holding social media accounts.
+No exceptions.
+The goal is to keep the youngest users off these platforms entirely.

 Why the Push for Regulation?
 The Harms of Unfiltered Online Access